arangodb/arangojs/README.md

 Performs a query to fetch the first documents in the collection.
 Returns an array of the matching documents.

+**Note**: This method is not available when using the driver with ArangoDB 3.0 and higher as the corresponding API method has been removed.

 **Arguments**

 * **opts**: `Object` (optional)